 Our Phase 1/2a trial is a first-in-human clinical trial of EVX-01 in combination with PD-1 or PD-L1 CPIs.
 The trial commenced in January 2019 and is an open-label, single-arm pilot trial in two parts.
-The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity (secondary endpoint), establish a recommended Phase 2b dose, or RP2D, and evaluate the EVX-01 induced T-cell response.
+The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity (secondary endpoint) and establish a recommended Phase 2b dose, or RP2D.

 As shown in Figure 12 above, part 1 of the trial investigates three EVX-01 dose levels; 1x, 2x and 4x with six, three and three patients, respectively.
-The starting dose of EVX-01 is 500 $\mu$ g (combined peptide amount of all vaccine neopeptides), administered as three intraperitoneal (i.p.) and three intramuscular (i.m.) injections every two weeks.
+The starting dose of EVX-01 is 500 $\mu$ g (combined peptide amount of all vaccine neopeptides), administered as three intraperitoneal (IP) and three intramuscular (IM) injections every two weeks.
 Part 2 will include a total of 13 patients at the RP2D to further evaluate the safety/tolerability and immunogenicity of the selected dose.